nasa/puma/README.md

 - If receiving the error message "Permission Denied" when attempting to run ./installer.sh, run "chmod +x installer.sh" and try again
 - If an error "xcrun: error: invalid active developer path" is displayed on a Mac, the Xcode CommandLineTools need to be installed
 - When importing pumapy, if an "MPI_Init_thread" error is displayed, add "export MPICH_INTERFACE_HOSTNAME=localhost" to ~/.bashrc (Linux) or ~/.bash_profile (Mac)
 - If an error "make: Warning: File ... has modification time ... s in the future" is displayed, then run "sudo apt install ntp" (or equivalent for your distribution)
 - If an error "fatal error: GL/gl.h: No such file or directory" is displayed, then run "sudo apt-get install mesa-common-dev" (or equivalent for your distribution)

-### Linux-specific requirements
-Many linux distributions come with built-in development tools, but others to do.
-Before beginning the installation, make sure that the following are installed:
-- gcc
-- g++
-- make
-- git

-To see if they are installed, run each in a terminal window.
-If they are not installed, a message will appear saying "Command 'INPUT' not found".
-In Ubuntu, each of these can be installed by the following commands:
-- sudo apt-get install git
-- sudo apt-get install build-essential

-The build-essential installation will isntall gcc, g++, and make.
-On Fedora based distributions, they can be installed using yum:
-- sudo yum group install git
-- sudo yum group install "Development Tools"

-It is also recommended that the following be run, in case your system does not have the necessary GL libraries:
-- sudo apt-get install mesa-common-dev (for Ubuntu)
-- sudo yum install mesa-libGL-devel (For Fedora/CentOS)

 If any bugs are found, or if the software crashes for any reason, please contact either of the authors mentioned below.

 ## Contributing to PuMA